| Version | : Candle 0.11 |

 ].

-<?cmk1.0?>In this conversion exercise, you can see that anonymous object
+<?cmk1.0?>In this conversion exercise, you can see that object notation

 namespace rdf = 'http://www.w3.org/1999/02/22-rdf-syntax-ns#',